CodeFort: Robust Training for Code Generation Models: Evaluation

 \subsection{Effectiveness of Proposed Approaches}

 Table~\ref{tab:main_results} summarizes the robust evaluation results for CodeGen models.
-We use $\lossclm$ to denote the baseline method that fine-tunes on the stack dataset (unseen by CodeGen models) without any robust training approaches.
-Comparing $\lossclm$ and the original model (Ori) of CodeGen, we find that fine-tuning on unseen data can already improve model robustness on the Docstring, Function, and Format perturbations, except the Syntax perturbation.
+We use $\lossclm$ to denote the baseline method fine-tuning on the original stack dataset (unseen by CodeGen models) without any robust training approaches.
+Comparing $\lossclm$ and the original model (Ori), we find that fine-tuning on unseen data can already improve model robustness on the Docstring, Function, and Format perturbations, except the Syntax perturbation.

 When averaging across four perturbation classes, our approach demonstrates significant improvements in \rpsk—9.37, 6.49, and 4.99 for CodeGen-6B, CodeGen-2B, and CodeGen-350M, respectively, compared to the baseline $\lossclm$.
-In contrast, data augmentation achieves sub-optimal results with improvements of 7.87, 6.24, and 3.43.
+In contrast, data augmentation achieves sub-optimal results with improvements of 7.87, 6.24, and 3.12.

 Averaging over all three models, our approach enhances \rpsk by 3.29, 0.88, 17.94, and 5.68 for Docstring, Function, Syntax, and Format perturbations, respectively, compared to the baseline $\lossclm$.
 Surprisingly, our approach exhibits the most substantial improvement in robustness against Syntax perturbations.
 This emphasis on strengthening robustness to Syntax perturbations is crucial for ensuring the reliability of code models in handling diverse syntactic variations.